Skip to main content

 AI-Assisted Editing

-You can use AI to modify your Blueprint by describing what you want in natural language.
-Press Ctrl+I (or Cmd+I on Mac) to open the AI prompt bar, type your instruction, and let the AI make the changes for you.
-AI editing works at different levels — from changing a single element to restructuring your entire Blueprint.
-The scope depends on what you have selected when you trigger it.
+You can use AI to modify your Blueprints by describing what you want in natural language.
+Press Ctrl+I (or Cmd+I on Mac) to open the AI prompt bar, type your instruction, and let AI make the changes for you.
+AI editing works at different levels — from changing a single element to restructuring an entire Blueprint.
+The scope adapts to your selection.
+For a different way to use AI — reconciling your written descriptions with your logic so they stay aligned — see Sync & Suggestions.

 Opening the AI prompt